effjot/msaccess-vcs-integration/README.md

 For the purposes of these instructions, assume your database is called `Application.accdb`.

-1. Load `VCS_Loader.bas` into a new module in your database with that exact name.
+1. Load `VCS_Loader.bas` into a new module in your database with that exact name:
    1. Go to the VBA editor (CTRL-G) and select "File" > "Import File..."
       (or you can just drag and drop the file from windows explorer into the vba editor module list).
    2. Select the `VCS_Loader.bas` file.
    3. Save the file (CTRL-S).
 2. Type "`loadVCS`" into the immediate window followed by the directory where the other VCS files are located.
 If you don't specify a directory then it is assumed that the VCS code is contained in a folder called 'MSAccess-VCS' in the database directory;
 e.g. `loadVCS "C:\Users\MyUserAccount\Documents\Access-Proj\MSAccess-VCS\"` - the trailing slash is required
 or `loadVCS` will not import the new modules.